 Work-study is financial aid that your student earns by working on campus.
 It allows your student to earn a paycheck while attending Whitman, which can help pay part of their costs or cover personal expenses.
 Most offices on campus hire work-study students and provide jobs that are flexible around class schedules and academic needs while providing valuable work experience and building your student’s resume.

 Whitman offers a matched work-study program that helps match incoming students who qualify for work-study with on-campus jobs.
-The application form is distributed by the Student Engagement Center in partnership with the Financial Aid Office in late July.
+The application form is distributed by the Career and Community Engagement Center in partnership with the Financial Aid Office in late July.
 Students can register for the program through Sunday, Aug.
 9.

 While we work to place as many students as we can, not every student who applies will be matched with a position.
 Therefore, students are also encouraged to look for additional job opportunities for both on- and off-campus work using our online jobs platform, Handshake.
 Your student can activate their Handshake profile by logging in with their whitman.edu email address.